 Hollywood actresses such as Marilyn Monroe, Audrey Hepburn, and Elizabeth Taylor were the fashion icons of the decade, and people drew fashion and jewelry inspiration from them.

-Popular 1950s Jewelry Styles
+Popular 1950s Jewelry Trends

 Driven by the ideology of femininity and elegance, women coordinated their jewelry well with their dresses and wore matching sets of jewelry.
 A parure is a set of matching jewelry designed to be worn together.

 Parure typically comprised of a brooch, ring, necklace, bracelet, and earrings.
 Wearing parure signified wealth, prestige, and royalty too.

 Bright and colorful makeup by women in the 50s found a way into clothing and jewelry too.
 The popularity of bolder color grew immensely with ‘Red’ being in great demand.
 From belts to brooches to bangles and earrings, red was seen almost everywhere.